openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 For this reason, we should consider a way to allow a cluster admin to perform pre-upgrade checks such as performing a trial build before committing to the upgrade process.
-This way, they can adjust their custom Dockerfile content and pre-build the images prior to beginning the upgrade process.
+This way, they can adjust their custom Containerfile content and pre-build the images prior to beginning the upgrade process.

 In addition to this, a cluster admin in a cloud environment should be able to